Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 ### Purpose of the Project
 The objectives of the sample are:
-1. Show how to systematically train a Word Embeddings Model using nearly 15 million MEDLINE abstracts using [Word2Vec on Spark](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).
+1. Show how to systematically train a word embeddings model using nearly 15 million MEDLINE abstracts using [Word2Vec on Spark](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).
 These word embeddings are then used to build an LSTM-based deep neural network for Entity Extraction on a GPU enabled VM on Azure.
 2. Demonstrate that domain-specific data can enhance accuracy of NER compared to generic data, such as Google News, which are often used for such tasks.
 3. Demonstrate an end-to-end workflow of how to train and operationalize deep learning models on large amounts of text data using Azure Machine Learning Workbench and multiple compute contexts (Spark, GPU VMs).
 4. Demonstrate the capabilities of Azure Machine Learning Workbench **AT** REMOVED REPETITION